sivantha96/react-native-styled-datepicker/README.md

 # React Native Styled Datepicker

+A Datepicker you can style as you wish 🚀

-Datepicker with a Calendar View, Month Selection view and Year Selection view.
+Has a Calendar View, Month Selection view and Year Selection view.

 Built on top of the Calendar of [react-native-calendars](https://github.com/wix/react-native-calendars)